t-hamano/piano-block/readme.txt

 == Frequently Asked Questions ==

-= How will this block be displayed in the frontend ? =
+= How will this block be displayed on the frontend ? =

 This block do not display anything on the frontend.
 This block is only for playing music in the block editor.